-I know, I’ve been asking myself the same thing.
-How do I explain, not only what it is – but why is it a thing?
-And how do Log Cabins compare to Sectional Panels?
+I’ve been asking myself the same thing.
+How do I explain not only what they are, but also how log cabins compare to sectional panel garden rooms?

-Alison my saviour, from the Gillies and Mackay office messaged me last week to say,
+Cath, the Gillies & Mackay Office Saviour messaged me last week to say:

-‘Oh beautiful one of beauty like no other….
-People keep bringing Tuin Brochures in?!
-Can you please bestow your knowledge of Interlocking Log and what I need to know to help our customers make the best buying decision – for them.’
+‘Oh beautiful Cara, who shines like no other….
+People keep bringing Tuin Brochures in!
+Can you please bestow your knowledge of Interlocking Log and what I need to know to help our customers make the best buying decision for them?’

 Machined logs or battens, half notched (cut out) at the corner, interlocking with the opposing wall.
 Each log is scribed (tongue and groove) to fit the log below.

 Interlocking log buildings have no wall frame.
 Their thicknesses range from 28mm to 100mm.
 It’s quite a nifty little number and is based heavily on the traditional crafting of REAL log cabins.

 REAL log cabins are a little different and are made from felled trees (hand-picked) and notched as they are, in full trunk form to slot together to form full walls and gables.

 Grant’s got a REAL log cabin in his front Garden.